 How different exponential growth rates affect growth

 The difference in the exponential growth rate r will have a significant influence on how quickly the observed quantity changes from the initial value.
 Let us start with x0 = 100 and, using the exponential growth calculator, see what x(10) will be for four different values of r:

 From this table, we see that all initial values are the same, being equal to x0 = 100, but the final values of x(10) differ significantly.
 Your intuition may trick you here because the difference between 1% and 3% doesn't look like much, but after ten periods, this amounts to a 21.67% higher value for x(10) for 3%-growth as compared to 1%-growth.

-Other real-world applications of the formula for exponential growth and decay
+What are real-world applications of the exponential growth?

 💡 And did you know that...